HKMA joins alliance to make banks greenerBusiness | Staff reporter 10 Nov 2020

 Over the next five years, the HKMA and IFC will bring together financial institutions, banking industry associations, research institutions, and innovative technology providers from across Asia to develop, build, and boost the capacity for green finance and promote climate investments.

-The HKMA and IFC will jointly launch targeted initiatives and campaigns in the region to undertake green finance research, provide unique market insight, tailor capacity building/training support, and provide practical guidance for banks in order to develop their own roadmap to mainstream green finance as their core business and revamp existing green financial products and services.
+The HKMA and IFC said they will jointly launch targeted initiatives and campaigns in the region to undertake green finance research, provide unique market insight, tailor capacity building/training support, and provide practical guidance for banks in order to develop their own roadmap to mainstream green finance as their core business and revamp existing green financial products and services.